strikeblack91/hub_tiled_collisions/README.md

 ## Step.
 5 - Create C file

-Create a C file with write access (1 line of code).\
+Create a C file with write access, with your script (1 line of code).

 ## Step.
 6 - Algorithm